Have you ever been to your doctor’s office and been scolded for sleeping in your contact lenses?

 There are a few caveats about wearing Ortho K lenses.
 They are not for everyone, but if they are something you are interested in, please contact our office at 307.265.7008 to set up a consultation with me, and we will find out if you are a good candidate for this lens.

-*See our previous blog post “Share Your Story—Travis’ Story” for a review of Ortho K lenses.
+* See our previous blog post “A Culture of Care—Travis’ Story” for a review of Ortho K lenses.